EU migrants – a plus for European retailers?

-Understandably and wisely, however, the trade is generally not prepared to comment on the potential benefits arising from an influx of young migrant labour and increased consumer spending.
-Neutral experts, however, clearly believe this to be the case.
+Wisely, however, the trade is generally not prepared to comment on how it will profit from an influx of young migrant labour and increased consumer spending, while leaving any future social problems to the tax payer.

 Demographic trends in Germany have made it increasingly difficult for retailers and suppliers to recruit young people in sufficient numbers over the last few years.
-The unexpected arrival of 800,000, and probably more, new citizens, which will boost Germany's ageing population of 81m by more than 1 per cent, has solved this problem at a stroke and made all past population prognoses redundant.
+The unexpected arrival of at least one million new citizens will help to solve this problem and boost Germany's ageing population of 81 million by more than 1 per cent.

-German food retailers stand to profit most from this influx because the migrants' immediate needs will be basic foods and staple goods.
-This will be a particular boon to the discounters (Aldi, Lidl, Netto Marken-Discount, Penny, NETTO, and Norma), says Manuel Jahn, chief consultant at the Geomarketing Division of consumer research company GfK.
+Food retailers stand to profit most from this influx because the migrants' immediate needs will be basic foods and staple goods.
+This will be a particular boon to the discounters (Aldi, Lidl, Netto Marken-Discount, Penny, Netto, and Norma), says Manuel Jahn, chief consultant at the Geomarketing Division of consumer research company GfK.

-If one works on the basis that an average discount store needs to have around 4,000 people in its catchment area, then there would be potential for at least 200 new outlets.
+If one works on the basis that an average discount store needs around 4,000 people in its catchment area, then there would be potential for at least 200 new outlets.

 Manufacturers also see big chances.
 "More people must eat more," says Christoph Minhoff, CEO of the German Federation for Food Law & Food Science (BLL).
 "Those coming to us will probably have different tastes and preferences, but that will only make the overall consumer offer broader and more exciting."